 Photographing Alpine Swifts in flight.

-06th May 2026
+08th May 2026

-There is an old bridge at the bottom of a valley on the Greek island of Lesvos under which a river flows before it enters the sea, and Alpine Swifts have historically favoured this spot for hunting insects and drinking.
+There is an old bridge at the bottom of a valley on the Greek island of Lesvos under which a river flows just before it enters the sea, and Alpine Swifts have historically favoured this spot for hunting insects and drinking.

-These birds are strongly migratory, breeding in Southern Europe and Asia and spending the winter primarily in South Africa - This is a 6000-mile journey undertaken twice a year.
+These birds are also strongly migratory, breeding in Southern Europe and Asia and spending the winter primarily in South Africa - This is a 6000-mile journey undertaken twice a year.

 Attempting to photograph these very fast and erratic flying birds in flight is quite problematic, and photographers must position themselves appropriately to have any chance of success.
 When they approach someone front on, they just look like a large crescent cutting through the air.